FEDIToolbox/FEDI/documentation/source/developer_section/starts.rst

 - **Clemente Velasco-Annis** - Boston Children's Hospital

-If you are interested in contributing to the FEDI toolbox, please contact the lead developer, H. Snoussi, for guidance on how to get involved.
+If you are interested in contributing to the FEDI toolbox, don't hesitate to get in touch with H. Snoussi for guidance on how to get involved.